wickedtemplates/WTBoilerplate/README.md

-# Wicked Templates Boilerplate ready for you to use it using SASS or LESS
+# Wicked Templates Boilerplate ready to use it with SASS or LESS

 ### Steps to download and install